Suvidnya/linkedin_name_scraper/README.md

-This chrome extension scraps profile names and connection degree from the search -> searched results -> people on LinkedIn.
+This chrome extension scrolls down on clicking buttoon and scraps profile names and connection degree info from the search -> searched results -> people section on LinkedIn.